MasterTK575/ais_kafka_streaming/README.md

 ---

 By following this guide, you should have a fully operational real-time AIS data streaming system that demonstrates the integration of Quarkus, Kafka Streams, and Angular with ngx-leaflet.
-Enjoy exploring and extending this project!